cudanlab/cudanlab.github.io/content/conference.md

 **SUBMISSIONS & REVIEWS: https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference**

 Note that submissions and reviews are visible in the review system for accepted authors and reviewers.
-The conference line-up will be published around October 8, pending participation confirmation of accepted authors.
+The conference line-up of accepted authors, who have confirmed their participation, is published above.

 ## Organizers